It is time to rate things on the internet.

 Get used to this system, because I am going to use it.
 A lot.
 Read the origin story here.

-This week there are six “Buys,” and three “Holds.”
-The lower number of “Sells” is indicative of a neutral to bullish trend on the OTE Index.
+This week there are four “Buys” and four “Sells.”
+This is indicative of a neutral trend on the OTE Index.
+The direction of market will become clearer as more data becomes available.

 Feel free to laud my grace, charm, and judgment in the comments.